-Two years ago, certain hospital trusts in the UK fell under suspicion of poor quality of care.
-Professor Sir Bruce Keogh, the Medical Director of NHS in England, picked out fourteen particular hospitals as outliers in terms of mortality rate.
+Special measures was a concept brought in by the Keogh review in February 2013, by Professor Sir Bruce Keogh, the Medical Director of NHS in England.
+At the time he picked out fourteen particular hospitals with outliers in terms of mortality rate.

 Although mortality was the defining factor for inquiry, the actual review was based upon the quality of care and treatment in each hospital.
 This was evaluated in six key areas; patient experience, workforce, safety, leadership and governance, clinical and operational effectiveness, and of course mortality.

 NHS blunders and medical negligence are more common than most people think and it’s important to know whether you may have been a victim of poor care at one of these hospitals.

 In total there have been 28 trusts placed in special measures, many of which have seen significant improvements sufficient enough to be removed from the list.
 There are currently 11 in special measures as at May 2018, including:

 Date Placed in special measures: February 2018.

 The Trust was also placed into special measures for care quality concerns in December 2013.